 9. Ditch the disposable coffee capsules

-These pods are usually way pricier than normal coffee grounds, and you will be saving a lot of plastic and aluminium from going to waste.
+These pods are way pricier than just coffee grounds, and you will be saving a lot of plastic and aluminum from going to waste.

 Pro-tip.
-On that same caffeinated line: an elder family member told me that every day for work and since the 80s he uses a MASON JAR for his coffee.
-Like how is it possible I had never thought about that before?
+On that same caffeinated line: a family member told me that every day for work and since the 80s he uses a mason jar for his coffee.
+Like how is it possible I had never thought about doing this before?
 It does the job and it looks pretty aesthetically pleasing, too.
 Such a breakthrough.

 10. Start using solid skincare products

 If you want to learn more about solid beauty and skincare, this post is all about that.

 Bottled gels and soaps often have additives and nasty chemicals that you don’t need in your life, so your skin will also thank you for this swap.
 Also, some of them are mostly water.

 The main reason why I made the switch is that each solid bar lasts at least three times more with the same use.
 Second reason: solid products are TSA-approved, so you won’t need to think about your beauty routine when you fly.